ethanokamura/perfectline/src/content/dsa/heaps.md

   return _pair;
 }
 ```
 Just like that!
-We have working priority queue and heap!
+We have a working priority queue and heap!

 ## In Conclusion
 We finally created the main components and functions in our priority queue using the heap as a data structure.
-You will want to run tests and double check that your code functions as expected!
+You will want to run tests and double-check that your code functions as expected!
 Again, to see the completed code, check out the git repository at the top!